Make your own flavored nut milks like chocolate hazelnut and cinnamon cashew simply and easily at home.

 - Blend to combine, let sit for about 10 minutes for the chia seeds to expand.

-- Strain the nut milk mixture through a fine mesh sieve or nut milk bag, saving the remaining solids for baking with.
+- Strain the nut milk mixture through a fine mesh sieve or nut milk bag.